 Strict procedures for deliveries will be in place as queuing of delivery vehicles is not an option for this site.
-C. Jackson & Sons will coordinate deliveries and collections to optimise the frequency of vehicle movements and reduce congestion.
+Boom Construction Ltd will coordinate deliveries and collections to optimise the frequency of vehicle movements and reduce congestion.
+This will make more efficient use of the delivery vehicles.
+The Site Manager will produce a programme of deliveries.